 “Hubodometer” means a non-resettable device mounted on the axle of a vehicle that measures distance traveled that has a serial number and a lock-out feature that permanently prevents tampering.

+“Hydrogen fuel-cell electric vehicle” or “FCEV” means a vehicle with an electric motor where energy for the motor is supplied by an electrochemical cell that produces electricity via the non-combustion reaction of hydrogen.

+"Intermittent snow removal vehicle” means a vehicle that is equipped with a snow plow or snow blower mounting attachment and a control system for the plow or blower.

-“Internal combustion engine vehicle” or “ICE vehicle” means a vehicle with a powertrain powered by gasoline, diesel, natural gas, propane, or other fuel where the sole source of power is from the combustion of the on-board fuel to provide motive power.
+“Internal combustion engine vehicle” or “ICE vehicle” means a vehicle with a powertrain that includes an internal combustion engine that is powered by gasoline, diesel, natural gas, propane, or other fuel where the sole source of power is from the combustion of the on-board fuel to provide motive power.

 “Interstate rental fleet owner” means a fleet owner that regularly engages in the trade or business of renting vehicles without drivers with rental origins and destinations outside of California.